McMahonLab/boot-camps/version-control/git/github/Readme.md

 - Add and commit the new changes.

-## GitHub.com?
+## GitHub.com

 GitHub is a site where many people store their open (and closed) source code repositories.
 It provides tools for browsing, collaborating on and documenting code.
-Your home institution may have a repository hosting system of it's own.
-To find out, ask your system administrator.
 GitHub, much like other forge hosting services ([launchpad](https://launchpad.net), [bitbucket](https://bitbucket.org), [sourceforge](http://sourceforge.net), etc.) provides :